CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54.hpc7g.16xlarge.md

 ```

-Run on the nodes with 32 cores per node.
+### Submit a job to run on 128 cores  with 32 cores per node.
 Running on  4x32 cores using the hpc7g.8xlarge instances

 `sbatch  run_cctm_2018_12US1_v54_cb6r5_ae6.20171222.4x32.ncclassic.csh -w queue1-dy-compute-resource-2[1-4]`